des4maisons/til/thoughts/random.md

 - All ideas are welcome, not all ideas are relevant
+- How does making panhandling illegal help?
+Is it to ease the discomfort of the middle class?
+If you want to understand the makeup of our society and not live in a bubble, you would do well to look panhandling and panhandlers in the eye and understand that they are a part of society too.
 - Asking for a favour in an ecosystem where you don't know who can actually grant the favour: